-3180 Advanced Composition: Nonfiction
+3180 Composing Nonfiction

-Enhances and refines expository writing skills by examining and practicing processes of nonfiction writing and the variety of "forms" that are available to nonfiction writers.
+Advanced composition course that examines and practices the processes of nonfiction writing and the variety of "forms" that are available to nonfiction writers.
 Matters of style and voice will be examined closely.
 ENGL 2500 strongly recommended as a prerequisite.
 EXPECTATION: Grade of C or above in ENGL 1120.
 PREREQUISITE: ENGL 1120.
-OFFERED: 2013-14 and 2014-15.
+OFFERED: 2014-15.